VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 * Calc Ⅰ

   Taught by a prof that seemed like he didn't want to be there, and made frequent mistakes on the whiteboard.
-Fortunately my TA for the recesitation was, and I can't stress this enough, *amazing*.
+Fortunately my TA for the recitation was, and I can't stress this enough, *amazing*.
 Thank you Jessalyn Bolkema for making the class as good as you did, and for helping inspire me to see more beauty in math.

   In Calc Ⅰ I also had somebody put gum in my hair so bad that I had to get a hair cut.
 So, those beautiful locks you see above were short lived.